tik9/cpython/react.md

 ```
     - [ ] Both codes are equivalent from React's point of view
     - [ ] The most simple and concise way to define a component is the first one but classes have some additional features
-    - [ ] This function is a valid React component because it accepts a single `props` object argument with data and returns a React
+    - [x] This function is a valid React component because it accepts a single `props` object argument with data and returns a React
     - [ ] All of the above

-4. What is true for ReactJS components defined as pure JS functions?
+#### 4. What is true for ReactJS components defined as pure JS functions?

     - [ ] Pure function components do not have lifecycle methods
     - [ ] It is not possible to set defaultProps or propTypes for pure function components
     - [ ] Pure function component have not render method defined
     - [ ] A pure function is a function that may alter any external state

-5. How set a custom html inside ReactUs component:
+#### 5. How set a custom html inside ReactUs component:

     - [ ] `<div innerHTML={'Some custom HTML'}/>`
     - [ ] `<div dangerouslySetInnerHTML={{__html:'Some custom HTML'}}/>`
     - [ ] `<div innerHTML={{__html:'Some custom HTML'}}/>`
     - [ ] `<div dangerouslySetInnerHTML={'Some custom HTML'}/>`

-6. Considering the following codes:
+#### 6. Considering the following codes:
 ```javascript
 var MessageBox = React.createClass({
 getlnitialState: function() {